College life, moving away from family, and living independently are challenging.

-Financial problems, academic expectations, unusual environment, and other circumstances increase the level of stress and anxiety, while the helping hand of loving parents can reduce the tension and eliminate concerns.
+Financial problems, academic expectations, unusual environments, and other circumstances increase the level of stress and anxiety, while the helping hand of loving parents can reduce the tension and eliminate concerns.

-Additionally, their task is to prepare teens for all the challenges and hard times they may face during the college years.
+Additionally, their task is to prepare teens for all the challenges and hard times they may face during their college years.

-Teach your child self-care, time management, independence, self-reliance, and other skills that may increase confidence and decrease worries.
+Teach your child self-care, time management, independence, self-reliance, and other skills to increase confidence and decrease worries.

 Teach to Influence

-Help your teen understand that he/she is the one who makes a difference.
+Help your teen understand that they are the one who makes a difference.